Having gaps in the top layers of your 3D prints aren’t ideal in any circumstance, but there are solutions which you can try to solve this problem.

 3. Under-Extrusion and Extruder Skipping

-If you are still experiencing holes or gaps in your top layers, then you probably have under-extrusion issues, which can be caused by a few different issues.
+If you are still experiencing holes or 3D printing gaps between layers or in your top layers, then you probably have under-extrusion issues, which can be caused by a few different issues.

 Extrusion issues may include under-extrusion or your extruder clicking which effects the printing badly, and signals some weakness in your extrusion system.